ohtysk/JPL4/README.md

 JPL4
 ====

-My practic project of The Java Programing Language.
+My practice project of The Java Programing Language.